arsf/lag/lastools-patched/README.txt

 * lasduplicate.exe removes duplicate points (with identical x and y, z optional)
 * lasthin.exe thins lowest / highest / random LAS points via a grid
 * las2tin.exe triangulates the points of a LAS file into a TIN
-* las2dem.exe rasters (via temporary TIN) to hillshade/elevation/intensity/rgb
+* las2dem.exe rasters (via a TIN) into elevation/slope/intensity/rgb DEMs
 * las2iso.exe extracts, optionally simplified, elevation contours
 * lasview.exe visualizes a LAS file with a simple OpenGL viewer
 * lasprecision.exe analyses the actual precision of the LIDAR points